cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 # TITLE: Quiogue v.
 Quiogue, G.R.
 No. 203992.
 August 22, 2022

+> **NOTE:** This case digest was digested personally by Clifford Enoc.
+You may freely SHARE or DISTRIBUTE without my permission as long as there is no monetary value or sold to `low-hanging fruit` learners, or those `DAWLIMS,` — dawat limpyo ba. #BarniJLo2024 #[[The Paksiteer Notes]]

 ## PRINCIPLE:
 A marriage contracted by any party, who at the time of the celebration, was psychologically incapacitated to comply with the essential marital obligations of marriage, shall likewise be void even if such incapacity becomes manifest only after its solemnization.
 (ART.
 36, FC)